mkner/longitudinal-vehicle-dynamics/README.md

 # vehicle-longitudinal-dynamics

-general model for automotive longitudinal dynamics with testing for various terrain and throttle profiles
+This tutorial notebook is a model for automotive physics and longitudinal dynamics.
+Includes test scenarios for various 2-dimensional terrain and throttle profiles.